manishkatyan/strapi-google-translator/README.md

 <h1 align="center">Strapi Translator</h1>
-<p align="center">Easily translate your Strapi collections into multiple languages using Google Cloud Translate.</p>
+<p align="center">Easily translate your Strapi collections into 100+ languages using Google Cloud Translate.</p>

 <p align="center">With the click of a button, this free plugin translates your content into 100+ languages using Google Cloud Translate.
 Moeover, you can easily extend this plugin to support nested relations and components in Strapi.</p>